longyg/docx4j/CUSTOMIZATION.md

 Here are customization histories made based on official [plutext/docx4j](https://github.com/plutext/docx4j), the histories are listed in descending order by date.

+## 2023.5.22
+### Changes
+1. Enhance `PropertyFactory` to handle small caps/all caps for font, they are converted to specific css styles as well.

 ## 2023.5.18
 ### Changes
 1. Enhance `ListsToContentControls` to be able to get customized implementation according to `ListsToContentControlsFactory`.
 Users can provide themselves implementation class through `HTMLSettings`.